-AMERICAN COLLEGE OF OBSTETRICIANS & GYNECOLOGISTS, DISTRICT II AMERICAN COLLEGE OF SURGEONS, NEW YORK CHAPTER MEDICAL SOCIETY OF THE STATE OF NEW YORK NEW YORK AMERICAN COLLEGE OF EMERGENCY PHYSICIANS NEW YORK STATE ACADEMY OF FAMILY PHYSICIANS NEW YORK STATE AMERICAN ACADEMY OF PEDIATRICS - CHAPTERS 1, 2 & 3 NEW YORK STATE CHAPTER, AMERICAN COLLEGE OF CARDIOLOGY NEW YORK STATE NEUROLOGICAL SOCIETY NEW YORK STATE OPHTHALMOLOGICAL SOCIETY NEW YORK STATE OSTEOPATHIC MEDICAL SOCIETY NEW YORK STATE PSCYHIATRIC ASSOCIATION NEW YORK STATE RADIOLOGICAL SOCIETY NEW YORK STATE SOCIETY OF ANESTHESIOLOGISTS NEW YORK STATE SOCIETY OF ORTHOPEDIC SURGEONS NEW YORK STATE SOCIETY OF OTOLARYNGOLOGY - HEAD & NECK SURGERY NEW YORK STATE SOCIETY OF PLASTIC SURGEONS
+AMERICAN COLLEGE OF OBSTETRICIANS & GYNECOLOGISTS, DISTRICT II AMERICAN COLLEGE OF SURGEONS, NEW YORK CHAPTER MEDICAL SOCIETY OF THE STATE OF NEW YORK NEW YORK CHAPTER, AMERICAN COLLEGE OF PHYSICIANS NEW YORK OCCUPATIONAL AND ENVIRONMENTAL MEDICAL ASSOCIATION NEW YORK STATE ACADEMY OF FAMILY PHYSICIANS NEW YORK AMERICAN COLLEGE OF EMERGENCY PHYSICIANS NEW YORK STATE AMERICAN ACADEMY OF PEDIATRICS - CHAPTERS 1, 2 & 3 NEW YORK STATE NEUROLOGICAL SOCIETY NEW YORK STATE OPHTHALMOLOGICAL SOCIETY NEW YORK STATE OSTEOPATHIC MEDICAL SOCIETY NEW YORK STATE PSYCHIATRIC ASSOCIATION NEW YORK STATE RADIOLOGICAL SOCIETY NEW YORK STATE SOCIETY OF ANESTHESIOLOGISTS NEW YORK STATE SOCIETY OF DERMATOLOGY & DERMATOLOGIC SURGERY NEW YORK STATE SOCIETY OF ORTHOPAEDIC SURGEONS NEW YORK STATE SOCIETY OF OTOLARYNGOLOGY - HEAD & NECK SURGERY NEW YORK STATE SOCIETY OF PHYSICIAN ASSISTANTS NEW YORK STATE SOCIETY OF PLASTIC SURGEONS NORTH EAST REGIONAL URGENT CARE ASSOCIATION

-The above-signed groups represent tens of thousands of physicians delivering patient care across New York State every day.
-We are writing to express our strong objections to an Executive Budget proposal (Part Q of the Health/Mental Hygiene Art.
-7 bill) that would allow the NYS Health Department to disregard essential due process protections when a complaint has been filed against a physician, and make information public about a physician under disciplinary investigation.
-While New York's physicians share the goal of assuring the State has ample power to protect the public when the conduct of a particular health care provider places patients at risk, the Commissioner already has authority to take summary action prior to the conclusion of a disciplinary hearing in the absence of a finding of misconduct.
+The above-signed groups represent tens of thousands of physicians and physician assistants delivering patient care across New York State every day.
+We are writing to express our strong objections to an Executive Budget proposal (Part L of the Health/Mental Hygiene Art.
+7 bill) that would allow the NYS Health Department to disregard essential due process protections when a complaint has been filed against a physician and/or PA, and make information public about a physician and/or PA under disciplinary investigation.
+While New York's physicians and PAs share the goal of assuring the State has ample power to protect the public when the conduct of a particular health care provider places patients at risk, the Commissioner already has authority to take summary action prior to the conclusion of a disciplinary hearing in the absence of a finding of misconduct.
 Therefore, our organizations respectfully urge that these provisions be rejected from the Budget.

-We question why this proposal is even necessary now.
-The physicians our organizations represent agree with the goal of expediting New York's disciplinary process when alleged professional misconduct involves circumstances which present a serious and imminent threat to the public.
+We agree with the goal of expediting New York's disciplinary process when alleged misconduct involves circumstances which present a serious and imminent threat to the public.
 Indeed, one aberrant health care professional reflects poorly on the entire profession.

-To that end, we have for many years worked proactively with the Administration and Legislature on laws to enhance the ability of the Office of Professional Medical Conduct (OPMC) to "summarily suspend" physicians in instances where available evidence of a threat to public safety was overwhelming.
+We have for many years worked proactively with the Administration and Legislature on laws to enhance the ability of the Office of Professional Medical Conduct (OPMC) to "summarily suspend" physicians and PAs in instances where available evidence of a threat to public safety was overwhelming.
 We also understand that circumstances do occur in which existing OPMC practices are insufficient to adequately protect the public.

 However, our system of justice which provides the essential parameters for our professional misconduct statutes recognize the need for an appropriate balance between the public interest and the rights of the accused.
 There are enormous adverse professional implications when disciplinary action is taken against a physician, or even when there has been an accusation, including loss of reputation and the risk of being dropped by Medicaid and other insurers.
 With Google, Yahoo and other search functions, an unproven allegation released to the public could linger forever in cyberspace, and permanently and unfairly scar a reputation.
 Worse, we worry about the crippling impact that making accusations public would have on the trusted relationship physicians with their patients, creating mistrust and fear.
-Targeting physicians would exacerbate the difficulty we already have in attracting new physicians to practice in NY.
+Targeting physicians and